optcom-org/optcom/docs/source/modules_perso.rst

 Layout
 ^^^^^^
-A Layout allow to build a system by connecting the components to each other via their ports.
-Morevore, the Layout is managing the propagation of the Domain and Fields through the system.
+A Layout allows to build a system by connecting the components to each other via their ports.
+Moreover, the Layout is managing the propagation of the Domain and Fields through the system.

 Simulation Tools